Sudneo/sec-wiki/docs/index.md

 ## Automated reload

-This doc is automatically rebuilt at every push in the repo
+This doc is automatically rebuilt at every push in the reposiory.
+If you want to add a change, just make a PR.